sniffy/sniffy/README.md

         }
     }

-    // Integrate JDBC Sniffer to your test using @Rule annotation and a QueryCounter field
+    // Integrate Sniffy to your test using @Rule annotation and a QueryCounter field
     @Rule
     public final QueryCounter queryCounter = new QueryCounter();